-Significant challenges in the SEC time series have been the "melt events" of the Greenland ice sheet, especially in 2012, when a record hot summer gave melt and even rainfall across essentially all the Greenland ice sheet, generating re-frozen ice lenses which complicated the radar reflections.
-Other EO data, meteorological models, and airborne data from NASA IceBridge and ESA CryoVEx campaign helped in understanding these effects, and improve the "retracking" algorithms of the radar return waveforms, this developing improved SEC products.
+Significant challenges in the SEC time series have been the "melt events" of the Greenland ice sheet, especially in 2012 and 2019, where record hot summers gave large melt and even rainfall across large parts of the Greenland ice sheet, generating re-frozen ice lenses in the firn, which complicated the analysis of radar reflections by CryoSat-2.
+Other EO data, meteorological models, and airborne data from NASA IceBridge and ESA CryoVEx campaign helped in understanding these effects, and improved the "retracking" algorithms of the radar return waveforms, this improving the SEC products.
 Together with models of firn compaction and snow densities, such models also are useful for converting elevation changes to mass changes, thus providing independent cross-validation and higher resolution mass balance data, validating indirectly GMB from GRACE.